makersacademy/ruby-coding-challenge/lib/approach.md

 Add element as an argument in unshift method, using array parameter Print new array
 Test with different arrays and elements as arguments

+#20
+#COME BACK TO THIS
+Aware of the .length method to count characters in a string

+Need to compare it

+Create new variable (short) with infinity assigned to it If length of array item is less than short, assign length of array item to short Iterate through array
+Short should equal shortest length

+short to infinity if possible, if length of array element is more than 0, assign value to

+#Q21

+#Q22
+Create a variable (total) and set it to 0
+Iterate through an array (using .each).
+Determine if array element is numeric.
+If it is, use += to add the number to total
+Return value of total
+Test using different arrays as arguments